 In 2001 I decided to make the term more "official" and started the www.joeware.net website.
 I had been posting many of my utilities on personal web pages for several years but as I moved from internet provider to internet provider the utilities were moved and my "customers" had issues re-finding where the tools had been moved to since web search wasn't what it is now.
 It was only logical to register the name and set up the website.

-I strive to produce tools that make life easier, more secure, and hopefully in some way nicer for myself and Windows administrators.
+I strive to produce tools that make life easier, more secure, and hopefully in some way nicer for myself and my fellow Windows administrators.
 I also push for new ideas and ways of looking at things.
 Maintaining the status quo is no way to make progress...

-secret identity as a Microsoft MVP for Windows Server Directory
+"secret" identity as a Microsoft MVP for Windows Server Directory

 on email lists and newsgroups, write about stuff I know, and whip up